CartoDB/documentation/app/content/react/guides/getting-started.md

 yarn hygen source new
 ```

-In this case, we're creating a new source that can feed a layers & widgets with the dataset we uploaded before.
+In this case, we're creating a new source that can feed layers and widgets with the dataset we uploaded before.
 It is going to be called `StoresSource` to follow a convention ("Source" will be added to the name you provide).
 You need to choose the following options:

 ```shell
 ✔ Name: Stores